dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/LikertSurvey/respondToQuestion

-**Description:** Submits or updates a user's response to a specific question.
+**Description:** Records a user's response to a specific question.

 **Requirements:**
-- `question` exists
+- question exists
-- `choice` is an integer between 1 and 5
+- choice is an integer between 1 and 5

 **Effects:**
-- Deletes any existing response to this question.
+- delete any existing response to this question
-- Creates a new `Response` linking the responder, question, and choice.
+- creates a new `Response` linking the responder, question, and choice

 **Request Body:**
 ```json